aelkin/ml-ng-course/Class Notes - Machine Learning.md

         ```
     * Once you have verified that your backprop is correct, turn it off, as the code to compute gradApprox can be very slow.
 3. Random Initialization
-    * When we backpropagate, all nodes will update to the same value repeatedly $→$ all neurons learning the same feature $→$ redundant information.
+    * When we backpropagate, all nodes will update to the same value repeatedly $\to$ all neurons learning the same feature $\to$ redundant information.
     * Instead, randomly initialize the weights (e.g. uniform distribution $\in [-\epsilon,\epsilon]$: `Theta1 = rand(10,11) * 2*INIT_EPSILON - INIT_EPSILON;`)
 4. Putting It Together
     * Define architecture of the NN: